grannycart/by-sound-alone_source/beta-manuscript/8_Chapter.md

 "Really?
 Seems fucking stupid with that sub looking for her."

-"That's the 'bait' part of the plan: she will let the sub with the ram find her, and chase her.
+"That's the 'bait' part of the plan: she will let the _Grackle_ find her, and chase her.
 As soon as she heard us shut down the diesel she ramped the _Prospect_ up to something like ten knots --- to make it look like she is trying to make a run for it."

 "They are submerged?"